Shale Oil in the Permian Basin, United States

-|Key Data (2017)||Values|
+|Key Data (2020)||Values|

-|Acreage||Approximately 260,000 net acres|
+|Acreage||Approximately 240,000 net acres|

 |Type of Play||LTO|

-|Rigs||6 operated, 8 non-operated|
+|Rigs||3 operated, 1-3 non-operated|

-|Production||More than 100 kboe/d operated & non-operated group entitlement share|
+|Production||193 kboe/d operated & non-operated group entitlement share|

 Shell puts safety of its staff, contractors and communities first, and will not pursue operations in the Permian Basin if they cannot be conducted in a safe and environmentally responsible manner.
 In our operations, we are committed to Goal Zero - no harm and no leaks.
 We have stringent safety standards in place covering personal, process and transport safety and expect all our employees and contractors to meet these standards.
 We work to share best practices, train our staff and strengthen our safety culture.
-We thoroughly investigate any safety incidents or near-miss events, identify lessons, communicate to staff/contractors and, as appropriate, additional mitigations put in place.
+We thoroughly investigate any safety incidents or near-miss events, identify lessons, communicate to staff/contractors and, as appropriate, put additional mitigations in place.
 Along with commercial and production indicators, Shell’s leadership constantly monitors safety performance across our sites in the Permian Basin.

 Shell implements its Onshore Operating Principles across its shales portfolio.
 These principles cover safety and well integrity, air quality, water protection and use, land use and engagement with local communities.
 They are designed to manage or mitigate impacts related to our operations.
 Shell has taken steps to improve water recycling in one of the operating areas in the Permian Basin.
-In this area, the asset previously transported groundwater used for hydraulic fracturing through a 21km pipeline due to the limited local supply, but since late 2016, through 2017, Shell has replaced about 40% (or over 2,270,000 barrels) of this water by recycling produced water.
-The asset now receives produced water from three salt water disposal facilities.
+In this area, the asset previously transported groundwater used for hydraulic fracturing through a 21km pipeline due to the limited local supply, but since late 2016, Shell has replaced about 40% (or over 2,270,000 barrels) of this water by recycling produced water.
+The asset now receives produced water from three saltwater disposal facilities.

-We actively engage communities in the Permian Basin and listens to their feedback on our activities and the expansion of the energy industry in the area.
+We actively engage communities in the Permian Basin and listen to their feedback on our activities and the expansion of the energy industry in the area.
 We incorporate community feedback into our project and operational planning.
 For example, we have changed and adjusted the lighting on new projects to reduce the impact of lighting in the Permian Basin, which is located near the historic McDonald Observatory.
 We have also invested in pipeline infrastructure to reduce the impact on roads and traffic.
-In response to community feedback, we have recently launched an initiative to support the emergency medical services, whose resources are increasingly stretched in the Permian Basin.
+In response to community feedback, we have launched an initiative to support emergency medical services, whose resources are increasingly stretched in the Permian Basin.

 Asset Contact Information

-Community Feedback Number: +1 432-686-2565
+Community Feedback Number: 1-432-686-2565